crazyoptimist/crazyoptimist-github-io/content/posts/how-to-auto-start-openvpn-client-on-ubuntu-bionic.md

 That's it. 🙂

-## When you have `username` and `password` for your certfile, need to do this.
+## If you have `username` and `password` for the certfile, you need this step

-Make a credential file like this:
+Make a credential file like so:

 ```bash
 touch login.conf